UEABIO/physalia-R-course/docs/07-shiny.md

 shinyApp(ui = ui, server = server)
 ```

+#### Reactive Expression:

+- `penguins_filtered` is defined as reactive().
+This means it will automatically update whenever input$species changes.

+- Accessing Reactive Values: Use `penguins_filtered()` to access the filtered data.

 My most common error is trying to use data or title as an object instead of as a function.
-Notice how the first argument to ggplot is no longer data, but `data()` and you set the value of data with `data(newdata)`, not data <- newdata.
-For now, just remember this as a quirk of shiny.
+Notice how the first argument to ggplot is no longer `penguins_filtered`, but `penguins_filtered()`.

 ## Observable

 What if you only want to update things when an update button is clicked, and not whenever the user changes an option?

 `observeEvent()`.
 This function runs the code whenever the value of the first argument changes.
 If there are reactive values inside the function, they won't trigger the code to run when they change.

+Unlike `reactive()`, `observeEvent()` does not produce a reactive expression or a return value; it simply runs its code block whenever the event occurs (e.g., when the user clicks a button).

 ```r